 _____ ___________________________ | Pad | Byte | |_ |___ ___ _____ | | | | | | | | | | |1| 0 | 1 | 0 0 | 1 | 0 | 1 1 | 0 | |_|___|___|_____|___|___|_____|___|

-Before a frame transmission, the communication medium is analysed, if logic 1 is present ongoing communication is detected and collision avoided, if logic 0 is detected for a duration longer than a byte transmission plus its synchronization pad and a small random timeframe, a packet preamble is transmitted, composed of a long 1 and a long 0, to let a potential receiver to adjust its gain to the transmitted signal magnitude.
-The duration of the preamble bits have to be selected considering hardware sensitivity and gain refresh time.
-Frame transmission starts after preamble, with 3 synchronization pads, followed by data bytes.
-The presence of synchronization pads with their logic 1 between each byte ensures that also a frame composed of a series of bytes with decimal value 0 can be transmitted safely without risk of third-party collision.
+Before a frame transmission, the communication medium's state is analysed, if high communication is detected and collision is avoided, if low for a duration that is longer than the response time-out plus a small random time, frame transmission starts with an optional preamble designed to enable signal gain tuning and a frame initializer composed by 3 consequent synchronization pads followed by data bytes.
+The presence of the synchronization pad between each byte ensures that also a frame composed of a series of bytes with decimal value 0 can be transmitted safely without risk of collision.

 INITIALIZER DATA _________ ___________ __________ _______________ ______________ |Preamble |Pad|Pad|Pad| Byte |Pad| Byte |Pad| Byte | |_____ |_ |_ |_ | __ |_ | _ _|_ | _ | | | | | | | | | | | | | | | | | | | | | | | | | 1 | 0 |1|0|1|0|1|0|0000|11|00|1|0|00000|1|0|1|1|0|00000|1|00| |_____|___|_|_|_|_|_|_|____|__|__|_|_|_____|_|_|_|_|_|_____|_|__|

-In a scenario where a frame is received, low performance microcontrollers with inaccurate clock can correctly synchronize with transmitter during the frame initializer, and consequently each byte is received.
-The frame initializer is detected if 3 synchronizations occurred and if its duration is coherent with its expected duration.
-With a correct bit and synchronization pad ratio and timing configuration, the frame initializer is 100% reliable, false positives cannot occur if not because of externally induced interference.
+When a frame is received a low performance microcontroller with an inaccurate clock can correctly synchronize with transmitter during the frame initializer and consequently each byte is received.
+The frame initializer is detected if 3 synchronization pads occurred and if their duration is coherent with its expected duration.
+Frame initialization is 100% reliable, false positives can only occur because of externally induced interference.

 Transmission Response ________ ______ ______ ______ ________ _____ |PREAMBLE| INIT || BYTE || BYTE | CRC COMPUTATION |PREAMBLE| ACK | |____ |------||------||------|-----------------|____ | | | | | || || | LATENCY | | | 6 | |____|___|______||______||______| |____|___|_____|